Internal jugular vein: Clinical relevance

 The jugular veins are relatively superficial and not protected by tissues such as bone or cartilage.
 This makes them susceptible to damage.
-Due to the large volumes of blood that flow through the jugular veins, damage to the jugulars can quickly cause significant blood loss, which can lead to hypovolæmic shock and then death if not treated.
+Due to the large volumes of blood that flow through the jugular veins, damage to the jugulars can quickly cause significant blood loss, which can lead to hypovolemic shock and then death if not treated.

 Jugular venous pressure

 As there is one pair of valves between the right atrium of the heart and the internal jugular, blood can flow back into the internal jugular when the pressure in the atrium is sufficiently high.
 This can be seen from the outside, and allows one to estimate the pressure in the atrium.
 The pulsation seen is called the jugular venous pressure, or JVP.
 This is normally viewed with the patient at 45 degrees turning his/her head slightly away from the observer.
 The JVP can be raised in a number of conditions: